-3.05 Determining Enrollee Health Status and Use of Health Assessments.
-Contractor shall demonstrate the capacity and systems to collect, maintain and use individual information about Plan Enrollees' health status and behaviors to promote better health and to better manage Enrollees' health conditions.
+3.03 Determining Enrollee Health Status and Use of Health-Risk Assessments.
+Contractor shall demonstrate the capacity and systems to collect, maintain and use individual information about Plan Enrollees' oral health status and behaviors to promote better oral health and to better manage Enrollees' oral health conditions.
+Contractor shall demonstrate the use of Health-Risk Assessment to identify pediatric members in need of dental treatment services beyond-including but not limited to preventive and diagnostic services.

-To the extent the Contractor uses or relies upon Health Assessments to determine health status, Contractor shall offer, upon initial enrollment and on a regular basis thereafter, a Health Assessment to all Plan Enrollees over the age of 18, including those Plan Enrollees that have previously completed such an assessment.
-If a Health Assessment tool is used, Contractor should select a tool that adequately evaluates Plan Enrollees current health status and provides a mechanism to conduct ongoing monitoring for future intervention(s).
+To the extent the Contractor uses or relies upon Health-Risk Assessments to determine oral health status, Contractor shall offer, upon initial enrollment and on a regular basis thereafter, a Health-Risk Assessment to all Plan Enrollees, including those Plan Enrollees that have previously completed such an assessment.
+If a Health-Risk Assessment tool is used, Contractor should select a tool that adequately evaluates Plan Enrollees current oral health status and provides a mechanism to conduct ongoing monitoring for future intervention(s).

-3.06 Reporting to and Collaborating with the Exchange Regarding Health Status.
-Contractor shall provide to the Exchange, in a format that shall be mutually agreed upon, information on how it collects and reports, at both individual and aggregate levels, changes in Plan Enrollees' health status.
-Reporting may include a comparative analysis of health status improvements across geographic regions and demographics.
+3.04 Reporting to and Collaborating with the Exchange Regarding Health Status.
+Contractor shall provide to the Exchange, in a format that shall be mutually agreed upon, information on how it collects and reports, at both individual and aggregate levels, changes in Plan Enrollees' oral health status.
+Reporting may include a comparative analysis of oral health status improvements across geographic regions and demographics.

-Contractor shall report to the Exchange its process to monitor and track Plan Enrollees' health status, which may include its process for identifying individuals who show a decline in health status, and referral of such Plan Enrollees to Contractor care management and chronic condition program(s) as defined in Section 5.04, for the necessary intervention.
+Contractor shall report to the Exchange its process to monitor and track Plan Enrollees' oral health status, which may include its process for identifying individuals who show a decline in oral health status, and referral of such Plan Enrollees to Contractor care management and chronic condition program(s) as defined in Section 5.04, for the necessary intervention.
 Contractor shall annually report to the Exchange the number of Plan Enrollees who are identified through their selected mechanism and the results of their referral to receive additional services.

-Contractor agrees to work with the Exchange to standardize; (1) indicators of Plan Enrollee risk factors; (2) health status measurement; and (3) health assessment questions across all Contractors, with the goal of having standard measures used across the Exchange's Contractors in a period of time mutually agreed upon by Contractor and the Exchange.
+Contractor agrees to work with the Exchange to standardize; (1) indicators of Plan Enrollee risk factors; (2) oral health status measurement; and (3) oral health assessment questions across all Contractors, with the goal of having standard measures used across the Exchange's Contractors in a period of time mutually agreed upon by Contractor and the Exchange.